Wondering when can you stop burping baby? Discover the signs and milestones that tell you when you can finally stop burping your baby!

 But after a while, burping doesn’t feel as urgent as it did a few months ago, leaving you wondering when to stop burping a baby.

-As a first-time mom, I honestly didn’t know what age you stop burping a baby.
+As a first-time mom, I honestly didn’t know what age you stop burping a baby, whether they were bottle fed or breastfed.
 It didn’t help that I’d hear about moms who stopped within a few weeks, while others were still burping their one-year-olds.

 Maybe you haven’t been burping your baby as often because she seems to burp on her own.
 She even gets mad when you try to burp her, but you worry she’ll wake up with gas if you don’t.
 Whereas she used to burp within the first minute or two, now most of the time 10 minutes have passed and she still won’t burp.

-And considering how often babies eat throughout the day, it sure would feel awesome if you didn’t have to spend several more minutes burping as well.
+And considering how often babies eat throughout the day, it sure would feel awesome if you didn’t have to spend several more minutes burping as well, especially at night.

 We know that all kids will stop getting burped at some point, but how do you know when to call it quits?